cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 {% imgTag /img/guides/code-coverage/100percent.png "Full code coverage" %}

-# Fullstack code coverage
+# Full stack code coverage

-A complex application might have Node.js backend with its own complex logic.
-The API calls from the front end web application go through the layers of code, and it would be nice to track what backend code has been exercised during Cypress end-to-end tests.
-Maybe our end-to-end tests that are so effective at covering the web application code are also covering the backend server code?
+A complex application might have a Node back end with its own complex logic.
+From the front end web application, the calls to the API go through layers of code.
+It would be nice to track what back end code has been exercised during Cypress end-to-end tests.

+Are our end-to-end tests that are so effective at covering the web application code are also covering the back end server code?

-**Long story short: yes.** You can collect the code coverage from the backend, and let `@cypress/code-coverage` plugin merge it with the front end coverage, creating a single fullstack report.
+**Long story short: yes.** You can collect the code coverage from the back end, and let the `@cypress/code-coverage` plugin merge it with the front end coverage, creating a single full stack report.

 {% note info %}
 The full source code for this section can be found in the {% url 'cypress-io/cypress-example-realworld' https://github.com/cypress-io/cypress-example-realworld %} repository.
 {% endnote %}

-You can run your Node.js server and instrument it using `nyc` on the fly.
-Instead of the "normal" server start command, you can run the command `npm run start:coverage` defined in `package.json` like this:
+You can run your Node server and instrument it using nyc on the fly.
+Instead of the "normal" server start command, you can run the command `npm run start:coverage` defined in the `package.json` like this:

 ```json
 {